john-s-butler-dit/Maths-in-the-Wild/01_Predator_Prey/index.md

 permalink: /01_Predator_Prey/
 ---

+The workshop introduces students to mathematical modelling in ecology using predator-prey relationships.
+Through real-world examples like hares and lynx, students explore how populations grow, interact, and decline depending on food sources and predation.

+The core focus is on:

+- The Lotka-Volterra equations for population dynamics
+- How maths can model natural systems
+- The importance of balance between species

+The maths
-The workshop is about how data and maths can be used to model a predator-prey relationship.
-The maths cannot not only recreate the observations and be used to model if is there is a change in the environment like the reintroduction of
+cannot not only recreate the observations and be used to model if is there is a change in the environment like the reintroduction of